arc_Logo_PNG_

 Lowering our carbon footprint

 At the core of our efforts to improve our environmental performance is emissions management.
-We are proud to have one of the lowest GHG emissions intensities in our Canadian peer group, and aspire to be the lowest in North America.
+We are proud to have one of the lowest GHG emissions intensities in our Canadian peer group, and aspire to maintain our top-quartile performance.
 Our emissions management efforts focus on:

 • strategic evaluation of current and emerging technologies to proactively meet or exceed regulations (REDUCE)